AusterweilLab/generating_categories/Experiments/cat-assign/readme.md

 (There's probably some easy way to fix that on my local system, but I haven't had the time to try that yet.)

-2. in `config.py` Restore the right path to data on server (around line 11)
+This script should also restore the right path to data on server (around line 11) in `config.py` .

-Check that conditions names match in `config.py` (probably near line 20) and that the counterbalance number in the next line is appropriate
+2. Check that condition names match in `config.py` (probably near line 20) and that the counterbalance number in the next line is appropriate

 Also, remember to check where the Workers db is saved in Luke.
-I'm guessing this is a list of workers we want to block - check with Nolan.) - ok got it.
-It's can be accessed through the phpmyadmin mariadb5 server
+I'm guessing this is a list of workers we want to block - check with Nolan. - ok got it.
+It can be accessed through the phpmyadmin mariadb5 server

 3. Add the `assignments.db` and `cmp_midbot.db` (if using